eden-box/documentation/services/machines.md

 ### Snapshots
 Located in ```/usr/local/sbin/```, [backup.sh](backup.sh) is executed by cron job run at the 1st and 15th day of each month, at 4 a.m WEST.
-The system saves the 4 most recent snapshots, corresponding to a 2 months range.
+The system saves the 2 most recent snapshots, corresponding to a month.

 In order for the script to work properly, the token, located in a file, needs to be updated monthly.
 Okeanos automatically renews the API token monthly and, currently, there is no way to automate this update process, therefore, an admin needs to manually update the token.